Chicago Collective

 Chicago Collective is a semiannual menswear trade show held in downtown Chicago at the Merchandise Mart.
-The 2025 editions of the show were held February 1-4, 2025, and August 2-5, 2025.
+Monique Kielar and Danielle Owen produce Chicago Collective’s men’s show.

-Each trade show gathers buyers from about 1,400 men's specialty stores and department stores, and exhibitors representing more than 800 brands in men’s clothing, accessories and footwear.
+Each trade show gathers buyers from about 1,400 men's specialty stores and department stores, and exhibitors representing more than 800 brands in men’s clothing, watches, accessories and footwear.
 Made in Italy brands show up and show out, including niche brands like Tagliatore, Barba Napoli, Sciamāt and Henderson Baracco.
+The vendors are committed to attend the show all three days.

-Monique Kielar and Danielle Owen produce Chicago Collective’s men’s show.
+The trade show was held February 1-4, 2025, and August 2-5, 2025.
+Chicago Collective will be held January 31-February 3, 2026 and August 1-4, 2026.